-Dry eyes affect as many as 48% of all Americans, mostly women, but most people are unaware of the potential damage that chronic dry eye syndrome can cause.
-Risk factors for developing dry eye include:
+Dry eyes affect the majority of Americans at some point in life, but most people are unaware of the potential damage that chronic dry eye syndrome can cause.
+Risk factors for developing dry eye include

 - Menopause or other hormonal conditions such as pregnancy and menstruation